Raising A Good Girl

 Her fingers slipped and skittered, searching for purchase.
 She tried to find the exact shape of the ache.
 Maybe she needed to press harder, or rub faster, or hold still and count to ten like her mother did, sometimes, when she was about to lose her temper.
 She pictured Elizabeth’s face, twisted and red, her mouth open and desperate, and the image made Lily’s hand jerk in surprise.

 Her hand jerked, then stilled.
 She pressed her palm down again, harder this time, bracing for another surge.
-Something was coming; her muscles were tensing all at once, thighs squeezing tight, toes digging into the mattress.
+Something was building; her muscles were tensing all at once, thighs squeezing tight, toes digging into the mattress.
 The ache was sharp and beautiful, a ripcord down her belly that left her gasping.
 Something was happening down there, something big and wild and maybe dangerous.
 She panicked, afraid she’d break herself if she didn’t stop, but the idea of pulling away was worse, like turning off a light and being left alone in the dark.

 She kept going, wrist moving in tiny, frantic circles, breath hitching in her throat.
 Her eyes stung.
 She bit her knuckles, the taste of sweat and linen and iron from her own blood.
 She wanted to bury her face in the pillow and shriek, the way her mother had, but she didn’t dare.